Squid Game characters drawn from director's life

-SEOUL (AFP) - Many characters in Netflix sensation Squid Game are loosely based on its South Korean director's own life and he believes its theme of economic inequality has resonated with viewers around the world.
+SEOUL • Many characters in Netflix sensation Squid Game are loosely based on its South Korean director's own life and he believes its theme of economic inequality has resonated with viewers around the world.

-Hwang Dong-hyuk's television debut last month became the streaming giant's most popular series at launch, drawing at least 111 million watchers.
+Hwang Dong-hyuk's television debut in September became the streaming giant's most popular series at launch, drawing at least 111 million watchers.

 Hwang's works have consistently and critically responded to social ills, power and human suffering, and he based several of its highly flawed yet relatable characters on himself.

-Like Gi-hun, a laid-off worker and an obsessive gambler, Hwang was raised by a widowed mother and the poor family lived in the kind of subterranean semi-basement housing portrayed in Bong Joon-ho's Oscar-winning satire Parasite.
+Like Gi-hun, a laid-off worker and an obsessive gambler, Hwang was raised by a widowed mother and the poor family lived in the kind of subterranean semi-basement housing portrayed in Bong Joon-ho's Oscar-winning satire Parasite (2019).

-And it was one of his first experiences abroad that inspired him to create Ali, a migrant worker from Pakistan abused and exploited by his Korean employer, he told AFP.
+And it was one of his first experiences abroad that inspired him to create Ali, a migrant worker from Pakistan abused and exploited by his Korean employer, he said.

 "Korea is a very competitive society.
 I was lucky enough to survive the competition and entered a good university," he said.

-"But when I visited the UK at age 24, a white staff member at airport immigration gave me a dismissive look and made discriminatory comments.
+"But when I visited the United Kingdom at age 24, a white staff member at airport immigration gave me a dismissive look and made discriminatory comments.
 I find it truly shocking to this day.

 "I think I was someone like Ali back then."